Symmetry protection of topological order in one-dimensional quantum spin systems: Haldane phase in the presence of global D symmetry

+Although these are nonlocal operators with ``strings'', the Heisenberg chain Hamiltonian~\eqref{HAFC} is transformed into a Hamiltonian with only short-range interactions:

+This is thanks to a cancellation of string factors similar (although not identical) to that in Jordan-Wigner transformation.

-transforms a wide range of spin chain Hamiltonians into a Hamiltonian with only short-range interactions.
-The transformed Hamiltonian generally has a global discrete symmetry with respect to rotation by angle $\pi$ about $x$, $y$, and $z$ axes~\cite{KennedyTasaki-PRB1992}.
-The symmetry group, sometimes called the dihedral group D$_2$, is equivalent to {$Z_2 \times Z_2$}, since the product of $\pi$-rotations about the $x$ and $y$ axes gives the $\pi$-rotation about the $z$ axis.
-This symmetry is hidden in Hamiltonian~\eqref{HAFC} in a nonlocal manner.
+The transformation~\eqref{UKT} can be applied to a wide class of spin chain Hamiltonians.
+For the transformation to be useful, the transformed Hamiltonian must have only short-range interactions.
+We point out that the sufficient and necessary condition the Hamiltonian must satisfy for the transformed Hamiltonian to have local interactions is that it has to have a global discrete symmetry with respect to rotation by angle $\pi$ about $x$, $y$, and $z$ axes (i.e., $\prod_j \exp(i\pi S_j^x)$, and similar for y and z).
+This symmetry group, sometimes called the dihedral group D$_2$, is equivalent to {$Z_2 \times Z_2$}, since the product of $\pi$-rotations about the $x$ and $z$ axes gives the $\pi$ -rotation about the $y$ axis.
+We note that, although global D$_{2}$ invariant models and time-reversal invariant ones have a large overlap, they are not identical.
+For example, the anisotropic perturbation $ \sum_{j}(S_{j}^{z}S_{j+1}^{z}+S_{j}^{z}S_{j+2}^{x})$ is time-reversal invariant but not D$_{2}$ invariant.
+On the other hand, $ \sum_{j}S_{j}^{x}S_{j+1}^{y}S_{j+2}^{z}$ is D$_{2}$ invariant but not time-reversal invariant.

-The Kennedy-Tasaki transformation~\eqref{UKT} maps the string order parameter to the usual ferromagnetic order parameter.
-Thus, when the hidden {$Z_2 \times Z_2${\ }} symmetry is broken spontaneously, the ferromagnetic long-range order for the transformed Hamiltonian implies a non-vanishing string order for the original Hamiltonian~\eqref{HAFC}.
-On the other hand, the hidden {$Z_2 \times Z_2${\ }} symmetry breaking also implies a 4-fold groundstate degeneracy for the transformed Hamiltonian.
-Since the mapping by the unitary~\eqref{UKT} to the short-range interaction Hamiltonian requires open boundary conditions, this implies a 4-fold groundstate degeneracy of the original Hamiltonian~\eqref{HAFC} only for open boundary conditions.
-Consequently, edge states exist and the 4-fold degeneracy matches the degeneracy expected from $S=1/2$ degrees of freedom at each end.